 If you purchase digital content - such as music or a video online - you cannot withdraw once downloading or streaming has started, if you previously agreed that you would lose your right of withdrawal by starting the performance.

 The relevant quote is as follows

-2.9.2 On acceptance of END-USER orders for licenses to Assets, content will be immediately available for download.
+2.9.2 On acceptance of END-USER orders for licenses to Assets, the content will be immediately available for download.
 END-USERS expressly consent to the making available of that content immediately upon acceptance of orders.
 If END-USER is a resident of the European Union and purchases any license to any Asset, the right to withdraw from such purchase within 14 days of the date of purchase ("Cooling Off Period") may be available; however, this right of withdrawal will not apply where performance begins before the end of the Cooling Off Period.
-Therefore, END-USERS expressly agree and understand that if END-USER orders any license to any Asset, END-USER’s right of withdrawal is forfeited upon acceptance as performance begins immediately on acceptance.
+Therefore, END-USERS expressly agree and understand that if END-USER orders any license to any Asset, END-USER’s right of withdrawal is forfeited upon acceptance as performance begins immediately upon acceptance.